animehunter123/copypasta2/README.md

 # Todo
 * make a Dockerfile(uses ubuntu2404 with apt install nodejs/npm/meteorjs)/docker-compose.yaml
-* OPTIONAL: need to test if code is autodetected in textarea > Monaco Editor Does this but its really hard.... man... ugh...
+* Would like the Monaco TextArea to be modern font looking, its kinda meh atm
-* OPTIONAL: Make the text area allow CONTROL + ENTER to save and close the card, and autofocus back on the new card button
+* OPTIONAL: Make the text area allow CONTROL + ENTER to save and close the card, and autofocus back on the new card button > this is still not working!

-* final step --- clean code and dockerize with docker-compose.yaml